exfinium/isought/_posts/2018-10-23-third-biscuit-studies.md

 Whether the sin is social or individual in nature then an occasional mild scolding is warranted with only variation in the intent.
 The social scold implies a demand for the scoldee to give society more.
 The individual scold implies a wish for the scoldee to have a better life.
 The implication perceived by the scoldee is likely to be derived from their own understanding of morality.

 Put down that third biscuit because by doing so:

   *the world will be a better place and you owe that.*
 or
-  *you will have a better life which you will deserve.*
+  *you will have a better life, of which you will be more deserving.*

 ### the greater good